IAAR-Shanghai/ICSFSurvey/README.md

 </p>

 > [!IMPORTANT]
-> - Consider giving our repository a 🌟, so you will receive the latest news about our paper (new related articles, new comments, etc.);
+> - Consider giving our repository a 🌟, so you will receive the latest news (paper list updates, new comments, etc.);
 > - If you want to cite our work, here is our bibtex entry: [CITATION.bib](./CITATION.bib).

 ## 📰 News